suchialex/CINS3002-HW08/instructions.md

     Assignment Instructions
   </summary>

-- In this assignment we manage employee data using classes and objects in a complex dictionary
+- In this assignment we manage employee data using classes and **storing these class objects in a dictionary**
-- Each employee has four data elements - Name, Department, Salary, Email
+- Each employee object has four data elements - Name, Department, Salary, Email
-- That data will be stored in an object
-- All such objects for each employee is stored in a dictionary whose keys will be the employee ID we calculate
+- All such employee objects are stored in a dictionary whose keys will be the employee ID
 </details>